 Mrs. Renee Schneier

-For the past five years she has been the Chair of the Art Department at Magen David Yeshivah, where she created the Visual Arts curriculum and taught Studio Art as well.
-She initiated the yearly student art show at the Sephardic Community Center Mrs. Schneier worked on collaborative art projects within both the General and Judaic Studies curricula.
+As Chair of the Art Department at Magen David Yeshivah, Mrs. Schneier created the Visual Arts curriculum and taught Studio Art, and worked on collaborative art projects within both the General and Judaic Studies curricula.
 She has varied experience teaching art at both the Elementary and High School levels in day schools and camps, as well as students with disabilities, having taught art workshops at Yachad for their Day Program.
 Mrs. Schneier lives in Teaneck with her family.

 Rabbi Moshe Tzvi Weinberg

-Rabbi Moshe Tzvi Weinberg currently teaches in Yeshiva University’s Irving I. Stone Beit Midrash Program (SBMP), where he also he serves as Mashgiach Ruchani.
+Rabbi Moshe Tzvi Weinberg currently teaches in Yeshiva University’s Irving I. Stone Beit Midrash Program (SBMP) where he also serves as Mashgiach Ruchani.
 A graduate of Yeshiva University, Rabbi Weinberg received his semicha from Rabbi Zalman Nechemia Goldberg of Jerusalem and has also been certified by the Center for Integrated Teacher Education.
-Rabbi Weinberg has worked as a Jewish educator for the past 15 years, and has previously taught at Torah Academy of Bergen County and the Moriah School of Englewood, before joining the Yeshiva University faculty six years ago.
+Rabbi Weinberg has worked as a Jewish educator for the past 15 years and has previously taught at Torah Academy of Bergen County and the Moriah School of Englewood, before joining the Yeshiva University faculty.
 He has served as a guest speaker and scholar in residence in Jewish communities and college campuses across the country.

 Mrs. Elana Weiss

-Elana has taught math over 10 years on many different grade levels.
+Mrs. Elana Weiss has taught math for over 10 years across many different grade levels.
 She tutors Algebra and Geometry extensively for the New York State Regent Exams.
-Her broad math background shapes the content of her lessons to fit the bigger picture of how her students will be using this topic as they move on mathematically, across other disciplines in school, and in real life.
-Tutoring gives her teaching a “behind the scenes” approach to how the students learn.
-Elana incorporates a variety of methodologies into her classroom including inquiry based learning, technology and collaboration between her students to make the lessons meaningful and engaging.
+Her broad math background shapes the content of her lessons to fit the bigger picture of how her students will use math across other disciplines in school and in real life.
+Mrs. Weiss incorporates a variety of methodologies into her classroom including inquiry based learning, technology, and collaboration between her students to make the lessons meaningful and engaging.

-Born and raised in Detroit, Michigan, Elana was a Wayne State University National Merit Scholar and then completed her B.A. in Mathematics at Rutgers University.
+Born and raised in Detroit, Michigan, Mrs. Weiss was a Wayne State University National Merit Scholar and then completed her B.A. in Mathematics at Rutgers University.
 She worked in the Real Estate field before going back into the classroom as a teacher.
-Once she found her passion in math education, she completed a Masters in Secondary Math Education at SUNY, with New York State Secondary Math Teaching Certification.
+Once she found her passion in math education, she completed a Masters in Secondary Math Education at SUNY and received a New York State Secondary Math Teaching Certification.
 Mrs. Weiss lives in Monsey with her family.

 Mrs. Ahuva Wiesenfeld

-Over the past nine years, Ahuva has taught in New Jersey, New York, and Chicago.
-She has experience teaching Hebrew language and an array of Judaic subjects in elementary, middle, and high school as well as in university.
-She has also mentored other teachers as part of Azrieli’s student teaching program, the Jewish New Teacher’s Project, and independently.
-She earned an M.A. in Jewish Education from the Azrieli School of Jewish Education and Administration and an M.A. in Bible from the Bernard Revel Graduate School.
+Mrs. Ahuva Weisenfeld has been teaching since 2009 throughout New Jersey, New York, and Chicago.
+She has taught Hebrew language and an array of Judaic subjects in elementary, middle, and high school as well as in university.
+She has also mentored other teachers, both as part of the Azrieli student teaching program and the Jewish New Teacher’s Project, as well as independently.
+She earned her M.A. in Jewish Education from the Azrieli School of Jewish Education and Administration and an M.A. in Bible from the Bernard Revel Graduate School.